tiffanychenn/poetry-interface/README.md

 - (potentially) some kind of rhyme schemes?
 - can separate in stanzas based on rhyme schemes, or first 8 and last 6... can do a lot potentially with not having to automate what exactly we want to illustrate

+also with lines short enough, we can definitely just input the lines into DALLE and see what happens

 ## measures

 Aim is having different choices - letting users choose the variations for how these images are generated